Lodimup/monkdetect/README.md

 ## disclaimer3
 acutally does not detect monks.
 It detects if webcam source has something similar to files in source/, then spits out the name of the file.<br />
 in this case, we use it to get the file name of printed images of amulet.<br />
+## optimization opportunity
+currently monkdetect only uses one CPU core use ZMQ to spawn orb.detectAndCompute PID should improve performance